dolphjs/website/docs/services/index.md

 ::: info
 the name of the service is the name the dolph engine is going to use to identify each dolph service classes
 :::

+Services aren't meant to be limited to database interactions but they can be used for other processes.
+They are basically just classes that implements methods which can be used across serveral controller methods.